Kazuchika Okada: Continental Champion (2024–2025)

+Unified Champion (2025–present)

+At Fyter Fest on June 4, Okada confronted Omega after the latter had just successfully defended his AEW International Championship, leading to a Winner Takes All Championship Unification match at All In on July 12, where Okada defeated Omega to become the inaugural AEW Unified Champion, while also retaining his Continential Championship and winning the International Championship.
+During the feud, Okada aligned with Don Callis and joined the Don Callis Family, leaving The Elite in the process.
+On August 11, Okada became the longest-reigning champion in AEW's history at 509 days as Continential Champion, surpasssing Jade Cargill's 508-day reign as AEW TBS Champion.
+Despite holding all three titles, Okada would primarily defend the Unified Championship.
+On August 24 at Forbidden Door, Okada successfully defended his title against Swerve Strickland.
+On September 20 at All Out, Okada successfully defended his title against Máscara Dorada and Konosuke Takeshita in a three-way match.
+On October 7 at Dynamite: Title Tuesday, Okada and Takeshita defeated the reigning AEW World Tag Team Champions Brodido (Brody King and Bandido) in a "Double Jeopardy Eliminator" match to earn a shot at the titles at WrestleDream on October 18, but failed to win the titles at the event.

+Return to NJPW (2025–present)

+On November 8, 2025, Okada made his surprise return to New Japan Pro-Wrestling (NJPW) as a heel, flanked by Gedo, where he confronted Hiroshi Tanahashi and was confirmed to be Tanahashi's opponent in his retirement match at Wrestle Kingdom 20.

 Other media

 Along with fellow NJPW wrestler Shinsuke Nakamura, Okada is featured in the Japanese music video for Pharrell Williams' song Happy, released in May 2014.
 In 2015, Okada voiced a character in the World Trigger anime series.
 The following year, he voiced a character in another anime, Future Card Buddy Fight 100.
 Okada, along with fellow NJPW wrestlers Hiroshi Tanahashi, Hiroyoshi Tenzan, Satoshi Kojima, Tetsuya Naito and Toru Yano, appears as a member of the gang Justis in the 2016 video game Yakuza 6: The Song of Life.
 In January 2017, it was announced that the Tekken 7: Fated Retribution video game would feature Okada's in-ring costume as an alternate outfit for the character King.
 When equipped, King performs Okada's finishing maneuver, the Rainmaker, as his "Rage Art" move.
 The Okada-geared King was featured on the September 12, 2017 episode of WWE's 205 Live program.
 Okada also appears as a wrestler in the 2017 NJPW-licensed video game Fire Pro Wrestling World.

 Okada played rhythm guitar on several tracks on The High Crusade's extended play Main Statement, which was released on January 20, 2020.